 Michael Zhang

-I’m Michael Zhang, a fifth year PhD student at the University of Toronto and Vector Institute, where I am fortunate to be supervised by Jimmy Ba and supported by the NSERC CGS Fellowship.
+I’m Michael Zhang, a final-year PhD student at the University of Toronto and Vector Institute, where I am fortunate to be supervised by Jimmy Ba and supported by the NSERC CGS Fellowship and the Schwartz Reisman Graduate Fellowship.

-I'm interested in improving our understanding of neural networks and developing algorithms which are theoretically motivated and work across a broad set of problems.
-I did my undergrad and Master's at the University of California, Berkeley, where I did robotics research in Pieter Abbeel's group.
-I've previously done internships at Tesla, Google Research, and LinkedIn.
+I'm interested in improving our understanding of neural networks and the algorithms we use to train them (more specifics below).
+I did my undergrad and Master's at the University of California, Berkeley and have previously done internships at Tesla, Google Research, and LinkedIn.

 You can contact me at [first name] @cs.toronto.edu.